 - Training all workers on how to properly set up and to safely climb ladders

 - Only professionally designed and constructed scaffolding be used

-- Toeboards be used along roof edges to prevent tools or materials from rolling/falling off roof if dropped
+- Toeboards are used along roof edges to prevent tools or materials from rolling/falling off the roof if dropped

-- Proper non-slip footwear be worn by anyone on roof
+- Proper non-slip footwear be worn by anyone on the roof

-- Only properly trained workers be allowed to control aerial lifts
+- Only properly trained workers to be allowed to control aerial lifts

 It is important that contractors use reliable, experienced workers on roofing projects, and that these workers are trained in fall prevention and safety.
 New crew members in training should be carefully monitored and not put into situations where a mistake could lead them or another worker into harm’s way.

 The choice of safety equipment is directly related to fall protection.
 Not only is their specialized equipment for roof worker safety, but contractors should also ensure that the regular equipment their crews are using is safe.
 For example, falls while climbing on a ladder are common and reducing the chance of a fall can be reduced by using new, sturdy ladders as well as properly training workers.